dask/dask-gateway/docs/source/cluster-options.rst

   which provide a typed declarative specification of each user facing option.

-- ``handler``: An optional handler function for translating the values set by those options into configuration values to set on the :class:`dask_gateway_server.managers.ClusterManager`.
+- ``handler``: An optional handler function for translating the values set by those options into configuration values to set on the cluster manager.

 ``Field`` objects provide typed specifications for a user facing option.
 There are several different ``Field`` classes available, each representing a